19 DIY Christmas Ornaments You Can Make Right at Home

 Cookie Press Ornaments

 Add this pretty cookie press ornament to a gift tin of cookies for a friend.
 Use a hot glue gun to apply embellishments.
-Add jump rings (made for jewelry crafting) to connect the beads to one another.
-Loop colorful ribbon through the top to hang it on the tree.
+Add jump rings (made for jewelry crafting) to connect the beads.
+Loop a colorful ribbon through the top to hang it on the tree.

 Embroidery Hoop Ornaments

-Use 3-inch embroidery hoops and your favorite pattern to stitch festive, colorful designs.
-Loop a ribbon through the top to hang on the tree.
-Check out these winter crafts that will make your home cozy and cheerful.
+Use 3-inch embroidery hoops and your favorite pattern to stitch a festive, colorful design for these homemade Christmas ornaments.
+Finish it off by looping a ribbon through the top and hanging it on the tree.
+Check out these other winter crafts that will make your home cozy and cheerful.